Takahiro-Maruki/BMF/README.md

 If you use this software, please cite the following paper:

 Maruki, T, Ozere, A, and Cristescu, M. E., Genome-wide identification of single nucleotide mutations from time-series mutation accumulation data.
-In prep.
+In revision

 **Copyright Notice**